laminba2003/blog/content/post/watching-files-with-java-nio.md

 author : "Mamadou Lamine Ba"
 ---

-The _java.nio.file_ package provides a file change notification API, called the [Watch Service](https://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html) API.
+The _java.nio.file_ package provides a file change notification API, called the [WatchService](https://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html) API.
 It enables us to register a folder with the watch service.
 When registering, we tell the service which types of events we are interested in: file creation, file modification, or file deletion.
 When the service detects an event of interest, it is forwarded to the registered process and handled as needed.
 This is basically how it works:

 1. The first step is to create a new _WatchService_ by using the _newWatchService()_ method of the _FileSystem_ class.